 Ghost gear (lost, abandoned, or discarded fishing nets and other gear) poses a serious threat to sea turtles and other marine animals around the world.
 Every year, countless turtles approach these ghost nets looking for food or shelter and become entangled in them.

 The ghost nets cut into their flippers or neck, cause exhaustion, starvation, dehydration, and eventually result in a slow and painful death.
 The problem of ghost fishing is not yet well quantified or understood.
-See section xx for more information on the problem of ghost fishing.

 Artificial Lighting on Nesting Beaches